jb106/MagicLinks/README.md

 ## List Modification Methods

-SetAt — replace the Player at index 0 with a new instance
+SetAt Example — Replace the element at the specified index with a new instance
 ```csharp
 var players = MagicVariables.PLAYER_LIST["Players"];
 var newPlayer = new Player {